 The intention is that the NEST funding should be used as flexible as possible.
 It can, e.g., be used for funding of

 - new PhD students, including industrial PhD students.
 These students should participate in the WASP graduate school.
+Associated cost for supervision should be included in the budget, either direct or through in-kind contribution.*

 - existing faculty, including the PIs